Macros for Women Over 50 - The Ultimate Guide

 Enhancing Energy and Vitality

-Your energy needs can vary depending on your physical activity.
-You’ll want to increase your carbohydrate intake slightly on more active days to support energy eneds while adjusting your portions appropriately when you’re recovering.
+You’ll want to increase your carbohydrate intake slightly on more active days to support energy needs while adjusting your portions appropriately when you’re recovering.
+Meanwhile, healthy snacks are also great for balancing protein, complex carbohydrates, and healthy fats.

 Sample Macro-Friendly Foods for Women Over 50